 Morton’s neuroma can leave you feeling like you’re walking on a sharp pebble with every step you take.
-If you have a neuroma, the expert podiatrists at Premier Foot & Ankle can treat you in the practice’s Dallas, Plano, Allen, Mesquite, Celina, McKinney, Sherman, Irving, or Frisco, Texas, clinic locations.
+If you have a neuroma, the expert podiatrists at Premier Foot & Ankle can treat you in the practice’s Dallas, Plano, Mesquite, Celina, McKinney, Sherman, Irving, or Frisco, Texas, clinic locations.
 Simply click on the online booking feature to schedule your neuroma evaluation today or call your most convenient clinic directly.

 Morton’s neuroma — nicknamed “intermetatarsal neuroma” — is often described as being a benign nerve tumor.
 But it’s really a thickening of the tissue that surrounds your nerve.
 As this tissue continues to swell up, it irritates your nerve and causes constant pain.

 Neuromas tend to form between your third and fourth toe along the ball of your foot.
 They usually form gradually as your bones and connective tissues get squeezed together or undergo periods of stress.
 You can develop a neuroma due to:

 Your chance of suffering from Morton’s neuroma also increases if you have a foot deformity, such as a bunion or hammertoe, or even flat feet.

 It’s common for neuroma sufferers to explain that they feel like they have a small rock or pebble in their shoe, but nothing is there, nor is there a bump or growth on their foot itself.
 This is a common complaint and a telltale sign of inflammation of nerve tissue.
 As your neuroma progresses, you may also experience:

 Your neuroma symptoms can radiate into your toes and cause agonizing discomfort with each step you take.
 Fortunately, you can get the neuroma treatment and pain relief you need at Premier Foot & Ankle.